 To do so, you should develop buyer personas which help you identify buyer types and their personality.
 This will help you have a clear picture of your ideal buyers and understand their needs better.
-Buyer personas can be developed by identifying the target demographic, their behaviour and the lead source.
-Where does your ideal customers live?
+Buyer personas can be developed by identifying the target demographic, their behavior and the lead source.
+Where do your ideal customers live?
 What do they do?
 What gender do they belong to?
 Such questions will help you understand the key demographics.

 Lastly, identify your lead sources by figuring out the methods which your best leads use to find you?
 Do they come directly or through a link on a website or social media mention?
-Use a marketing analytics tool to identify and analyse your lead information and build a detailed ideal buyer persona.
+Use a marketing analytics tool to identify and analyze your lead information and build a detailed ideal buyer persona.

 Nurture Your Leads